motiv-labs/janus/docs/quick_start/add_auth.md

 * OAuth 2.0
 * JWT

-We tried to desing Janus in a way that the authentication provider are simple to setup and completely decoupled from the gateway.
+We tried to design Janus in a way that the authentication provider are simple to setup and completely decoupled from the gateway.

 Let's add an OAuth2 authentication to our endpoint.